victorskl/cdk-workshop-2024/assets/blue-green/README.md

 * Update and deploy the prod app stack (add new Fargate service that supports CodeDeploy controller).
 * Update and deploy the pipeline stack (add the production stage that deploys to the production application stack created in the above step).
 * Add `appspec` and `taskdef` files.

+## Add `taskdef.json` and `appspec.yaml` files

+The artifacts `appspec.yaml` and `taskdef.json` are used by the CodeDeploy.

+For Amazon ECS compute platform applications, the AppSpec file is used by CodeDeploy to determine your Amazon ECS task definition file.
+It also helps to determine the container and port in your replacement task set where your Application Load Balancer or Network Load Balancer reroutes traffic during a deployment.
+This is specified with the LoadBalancerInfo instruction in the AppSpec file.

+### AppSpec

+* In the AWS console, navigate to Elastic Container Service > Task definitions.
+* Select the Task Definition of the prod cluster > select latest revision > copy the ARN of your Task Definition's revision (from the Overview section).
+* Replace the value of `<Task_Definition>` in appspec with the ARN of your Task Definition.

+### taskdef

+* Copy the following (`taskdef.template.json`) to define our taskdef to deploy our container.
+Replace the values for `executionRoleArn`, `image`, and `family` with resources from your environment:
+* In the AWS console, navigate to Elastic Container Service > Task definitions > select the Task Definition of the prod cluster > select latest revision.
+* For executionRoleArn, select the Task execution role, which will take you to the IAM console.
+Copy the ARN and replace the executionRoleArn below.
+* For image, scroll down to the Containers section, and copy the details below the Image column.
+Replace the image below.
+* For family, switch to the JSON tab, and copy the family value from the task_definition.json file.
+Replace the family details below.